 Your Lovey Should be Easy to Wash - Let’s face it; any toy that’s precious to a baby or toddler is going to get dirty.
 It will get stains from food, from being dragged around the house (and even outside of the house), and from being handled by kids with dirty hands.
 So you’ll want to choose one that’s eithermachine washable or easy to spot clean.

 Loveys Should be Small - Your child may attach to a lovey in infancy, so a lovey should be small enough for them to manage.
 As your child grows, you’ll want their lovey to be portable, so that your child can carry their friend with them.

 Faces Are Good - Babies recognize the pattern of facial features within the first three months, earlier than they recognize any other object or pattern!
 By month two, babies can recognize their primary caregivers’ faces.
 Even newborns, with their limited eyesight, seem to prefer looking at faces over other objects.
 Your child’s lovey having a face can help them bond with it, although children often bond with objects without faces too.

 Lovies Should Have Multiple Textures - As an infant, children establish patterns in their brain that support future learning, and the best way to help them do that is to provide sensory stimulation.
 Lovies should have multiple textures for baby to feel and explore, and these textures should be pleasant to a baby’s sensitive skin.

 Lovies Must be Baby Safe - As tempting as it might be to offer your own beloved stuffed animal to your baby, remember that a lovey should have no hard plastic parts that may come off and be a choking hazard.
 They should also not have loops that can become caught around a baby’s neck, head, or limbs.

+Loveys are useful for this kind of training because they stimulate the sense of sight, the tactile sense, and their sense of smell.
+Another useful sensory cue might be a soft musical mobile over their crib, or a white noise generator.
+The more sensory cues the baby has that it’s sleep time, the better their chances of being able to sleep on their own.
+For safety reasons, once your baby is asleep, you should remove the lovey from the crib.
 Placing the lovey in the crib when it’s sleep time can help the baby sleep, but the lovey then must only be presented at those times, so that the association with sleep remains strong.
 For this reason, it may make sense for you to have two loveys for your baby; one that is for playing with and one that they use only when it’s time to sleep.

 Remember, this can be used not just for sleeping at night, but also to establish a regular nap routine.